Transaction enrollment requests

 After importing, you can download a report that shows the status of each row in the CSV file.
 For example, duplicate rows are marked as Duplicate: Enrollment already exists in the result column.

-Rows with errors display a clear inline error message to help you quickly make the necessary adjustments.
+Rows with errors display a clear inline error message to help you make the necessary adjustments.
 You can fix rows with errors and re-upload the CSV file as many times as needed until all imports are successful.

 API submission